 Level 1 is signposting to additional support and is open to all

-Level 2 is specific support offered by Little Stars, where ther are no safeguarding issues.
+Level 2 is specific support offered by Little Stars, where there are no safeguarding issues.

-Level 3 is Targetted Early Help or Family Support.
+Level 3 is Targeted Early Help or Family Support.
 It can be led by any agency, where there are no safeguarding issues and may involve the agency doing a Family Assessment (previously EHA) and pulling a Team around the Family (TAF) Meeting together.
 In more complex cases or non-statutory Child in Need Cases, these will be led by the Family Support Team (previously TEH) who will undertake an assessment and lead the Team around the Family Meeting.

 Level 4 is statutory intervention, involving a social worker who will undertake a single assessment and then instigate Child Protection or Child in Need procedures.